Solar-network/docs/docs/sxpswap/technical-details/security/introduction.md

 # Introduction

-The SXPSwap tool is an entirely decentralized module to facilitate the migration from BEP20/ERC20 to mainnet SXP.<br />
+The SXPSwap tool is an entirely decentralised module to facilitate the migration from BEP20/ERC20 to mainnet SXP.<br />
 SXPSwap focuses on several security features that are important to facilitate a migration on protocol level.